States & UTs Covered

 A pan-India effort to evaluate and enhance forest soil health through standardized, data-driven practices.

-It generates Digital Soil Health Cards based on standardized methods of soil sampling, classification, and testing � offering region-specific recommendations to support the long-term sustainability and productivity of forest ecosystems.
+The FSHC web portal generates Digital Forest Soil Health Cards based on a consistent method to collect soil samples, testing 12 key parameters, and offering forest division-specific recommendations to improve long-term soil health and productivity in forest ecosystems.

 Tools and Technologies designed to streamline Forest Soil Health Assessment